 Certificate of recovery from Covid

-A certificate of recovery from Covid is considered valid if the person was tested positive with Covid-19 in the past 30 to 180 days.
+Recovery certificates issued after 4.12.2021: these certificates are considered valid if the person was tested positive with Covid-19 (PCR test only), in the past 30 to 90 days.

 PCR / rapid antigen tests